Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

 \subsubsection{Views of EPO Across the DES Collaboration}

-Survey respondents were asked to rank the value they believe four DES-related groups place upon EPO.
-Respondents were asked to provide an answer using a 5-point Likert scale: $1=$ \textsc{Not at All} to $5=$ \textsc{Very Much}.
-Respondents were also given an \textsc{I Don't Know} option.
-Table~\ref{desval} summarizes the responses for four DES-related groups.
-The groups chosen for this item were intended to span the scope of an individual scientist's involvement with DES, from a collaboration-wide level (A. the DES collaboration as a whole and B. those in collaboration management positions) to more personal interactions with other DES members (C. within a scientific working group or D. local to an institution).
+Survey respondents were asked to rank the value they believe four DES-related groups place upon EPO (Q18).
+Respondents were asked to provide an answer using a 5-point Likert scale: 1 = \textsc{Not at All} to 5 = \textsc{Very Much}.
+Respondents were also given an \textsc{I Don’t Know} option.
+Table~\ref{tab:descent} summarizes the responses for four DES-related groups.
+The groups chosen for this item were intended to span the scope of an individual researcher’s involvement with DES, from a collaboration-wide level (the DES collaboration as a whole and those in collaboration management positions) to more personal interactions with other DES members (within a scientific working group or local to an institution).

-Generally, respondents indicated that each of the four DES groups place mid to high value upon EPO.
-When asked to rank the view of the DES collaboration as a whole, the mean (standard deviation) of the responses was 3.7 (0.97).
-When asked to rank the value DES management places upon EPO, the mean (standard deviation) of the responses was 3.5 (1.05).
-Notably, the number of \textsc{I Don't Know} responses was also highest when asked about the value DES management places on EPO ($n=28$).

-The reported value placed upon EPO in the smaller DES groups was less favorable than that of the groups on the collaboration-wide level.
-The mean values (standard deviations) of the responses for the working groups and individual institutions were 3.1 (1.24) and 3.5 (1.15), respectively.
-But it is important to note that 36\% of respondents ($n=107$) indicated little value (response of 1 or 2) when asked to rank the value of EPO amongst individual science working groups, and 23\% of respondents ($n=117$) indicated little value when asked about DES members at their own institutions.